Image of children holding hands near a main road banner image

 Road safety

 Road safety is everybody's responsibility.
-We work closely with Transport for NSW and NSW Police to deliver local road safety programs to improve safety on our roads.
+We work closely with Transport for NSW and NSW Police to deliver local road safety behavioural programs to improve safety on our roads.

 We can all contribute to the safety of our community by using low-risk driving techniques; keeping an eye out for pedestrians, cyclists and motorcyclists; and obeying the road rules.
 For State road safety campaigns that we are involved in, head to Transport for NSW’s Centre for Road Safety.